stefanfortuin/4anime.to-scraper/README.md

 --download / -d Downloads the given show, defaults to downlaod all of the episodes --info / -i Prints the info of a given show
---popular / -p Prints the popular shows of the week --episode / -e Download a specific episode from a show --threads / -t Specify the amount of threads with which you want to download with
+--popular / -p Prints the popular shows of the week --recent / -r Prints the recently added shows of the week --episode / -e Download a specific episode from a show --threads / -t Specify the amount of threads with which you want to download with
 ```